pythonmcpi/XOREncryption/README.md

 In these examples, I'm encrypting the same string with the same keys in order to keep consistency with the output, and to demonstrate that an encrypted string from a C program can be decrypted in a Java application, or any combination, so long as the keys remain the same.

 For an in-depth explanation of the code, check out [KyleWBanks.com](http://kylewbanks.com/blog/Simple-XOR-Encryption-Decryption-in-Cpp).

+This copy is forked by pythonmcpi and the original is [here](https://github.com/KyleBanks/XOREncryption)